 Check your breaker panel as well.
 Before you go searching for your GFCI, inspect your breaker panel to see if any of the breakers have tripped.

-Locating the GFCI
+Where is the GFCI located?

 Part of the issue with resetting a GFCI can be locating it.
 The tripped GFCI isn't always located on the exterior of the home.
 Sometimes the GFCI connected to the exterior outlet will be located somewhere inside the home.